colemantharpe/hello-world/README.md

 # hello-world
-this is the lesson repository on github
+edits to the readme will commit on submission